RWTH-HPC/sx-aurora-offloading/docs/index.md

-# Welcome to Aurora OpenMP Offloading Documentation!
+# Welcome to the Aurora OpenMP Offloading Documentation!

 This Project's aim is, to create a prototype infrastructure to offload OpenMP target code written in C to NEC's new SX-Aurora VE architecture.